 - Your instructor will indicate if Respondus LockDown Browser or Respondus Monitor (with a webcam and microphone) is required.

 - Be sure you know the date and time of your test and how much time you have to complete the test.

 - Find out from your instructor if notes or other materials are permitted while taking the test.
 Do not assume they are allowed.

 - Use a wired or strong wireless connection to the internet.
 Use of a hotspot to take online tests is not recommended.

 - Download and install Respondus in advance of your test; do not wait until the last minute!

 - Respondus LockDown Browser - an application installed to your computer or laptop which allows you to access only Blackboard and no other applications while using the browser.

 - Respondus Monitor - an application which utilizes the LockDown Browser and requires a webcam and a microphone.
-The browser and monitor allows you to access only Blackboard and no other applications and records your testing session.
+The browser and monitor allow you to access only Blackboard and no other applications, and records your testing session.

 - Learn about Respondus LockDown Browser at Respondus Quick Start Guide.

 - Your instructor may allow for the use of a calculator or an external website during your test.
 If these tools are permitted during testing, your instructor will provide details.